zouloux/pasta/README.md

 Your VPS is now Ready 🎉

-Start the setup script on your VPS with this command and follow instructions.

 #### Install Pasta Server

 ```bash
 bash <(wget -qO- https://raw.githubusercontent.com/zouloux/pasta/main/setup.sh)
 ```

-> `wget` not available ? `apt update && apt install wget`

 #### Update Pasta server